orlamadden/personafy/README.md

 :white_check_mark: A navigation link to 'add persona' is visbile when a user registers to Personafy.
 :grey_question: Some users expected the 'add persona' option to be under the username's link as a dropdown, like a Udemy style dropdown of options under a user account.
 This is something to consider for future updates.
 :white_check_mark: Users fill out the create a persona form using the input and dropdown options.
 :white_check_mark: Users click the 'Create persona' button to complete the task.
+:grey_question: 2 users noted that the experience on filling the form on mobile was a bit long, which is something I had a feeling would happen.
+I was advised to consider a multi-step form or wizard to improve the experience.
 7. **As a user-contributor, I want to be able to keep my personas private because I am using them for my team at my company workplace.**
 :white_check_mark: Users fill out the create a persona form using the input and dropdown.
 :white_check_mark: At the end of the create a user persona form, there is a radio button that enables users to keep their personas private, or make them public.